 “I don’t remember anybody, when I was at Yale, viewing video games as a worthwhile activity beyond having a couple of beers and killing a few people,” Kuczik joked.

 Kuczik, who has served as a producer, designer, writer and tester at several companies over his career, is currently the head of mobile development at video game developer Bigpoint GmbH and lives in Hamburg, Germany.

-Kuczik stressed the importance of social elements of modern video games, explaining that games now focus more on psychology, rewards and social interaction.
+Kuczik stressed the importance of social elements of modern video games and real money games on iphone, explaining that games now focus more on psychology, rewards and social interaction.
 A diversity of business models and marketing strategies are facilitating the growth of a “new frontier for culture” in which video games no longer target only a specific demographic.

 Kuczik played two game television commercials from 1986 and 2010 to prove his point, demonstrating how depictions of gaming culture have dramatically changed.
 Because we live in a “connected world” now, he said, video games must have social hooks — collaboration, for example, or the ability to share scores with friends online — in order to become successful.

 “Virality is really important for free-play games,” he said.
 “And is it competitive?
 Is there a social aspect?
 Is it easy to start and easy to use?”

 Kuczik acknowledged that there has been backlash from members of the traditional gaming community who view the modern video games on browsers and iPhones as overly mindless and superficial.
 They also see the new games as inferior to the original console games, which tend to have more complex designs.
 Kuczik said the traditional console will always have a special meaning to people who have a “personal relationship” with it, but the industry as a whole is moving away from that design.